Your Algorithm is Your Portfolio

 Hustle content that confuses effort with progress.
 Working 80 hours a week for someone else’s equity isn’t a wealth strategy.
 It’s a burnout strategy.
 If an account glamorizes grinding without ever talking about ownership, leverage, or compounding, it’s selling you a feeling, not a framework.

-Anything that triggers urgency or comparison.
-This is the most important one.
-If a headline makes you feel frantic, behind, or inadequate — it was engineered to do that.
+And the big one: anything that triggers urgency or comparison.
+If a headline makes you feel frantic, behind, or inadequate, it was engineered to do exactly that.
 It exists to harvest your attention, not to improve your judgment.
 Unfollow without guilt.
+The test I use is simple: if I wouldn’t invite this person to sit on a personal board of advisors, they don’t get a seat in my pocket either.

 What to Feed Your Brain Instead

 Once you’ve cleared the junk, you need to replace it intentionally.
-Not with more volume — with higher signal.
-I think about this in three categories.
+Not with more volume.
+With higher signal.

+The first thing I’d add is content about how money actually works at a deeper level.
 Not stock picks.
 Not market predictions.
-The deeper layer.
-How compounding behaves over decades, how risk actually functions, why most people lose wealth through unforced errors rather than bad luck.
+The mechanics underneath: how compounding behaves over decades, how risk actually functions, why most people lose wealth through unforced errors rather than bad luck.

 The single best book for this is The Psychology of Money by Morgan Housel.
 It reframed how I think about every financial decision I make.
 Housel’s core insight, that financial success is more about behavior than intelligence, sounds obvious until you realize how few people actually live that way.
 This is the book I’ve bought for more people than any other.

-This is the hardest shift to make.
-Everything in modern life — social media, news cycles, quarterly earnings, annual reviews — trains you to think in weeks and months.
-Building wealth requires thinking in decades.
+The second thing worth feeding your brain is content about long time horizons.
+This is the harder shift.
+Everything in modern life (social media, news cycles, quarterly earnings, even annual performance reviews at work) trains you to think in weeks and months.
+Building wealth requires thinking in decades, and almost nothing in your environment will help you do that naturally.

 Thinking in Bets by Annie Duke changed how I evaluate my own decisions.
 Her core framework is separating the quality of a decision from the quality of its outcome.
-Which sounds simple, but is genuinely hard to practice.
+Sounds simple.
+Is genuinely hard to practice.
 A good decision can lead to a bad outcome.
 A bad decision can lead to a good outcome.
-If you judge yourself only by outcomes, you’ll abandon good strategies at exactly the wrong time.
+If you judge yourself only by outcomes, you’ll abandon good strategies at exactly the wrong time, and the market will punish you for it.

-Finite and Infinite Games by James Carse is a short, strange, philosophical book that has nothing to do with money and everything to do with how you frame your life.
-The distinction — finite games are played to win, infinite games are played to keep playing — rewired how I think about career decisions.
+A stranger book worth mentioning here: Finite and Infinite Games by James Carse.
+Short, philosophical, almost nothing to do with money on the surface.
+The distinction it draws (finite games are played to win, infinite games are played to keep playing) rewired how I think about career decisions.
 Am I optimizing to win this quarter, or to still be in the game 20 years from now?
 Different question, different choices.

-The Almanack of Naval Ravikant is the clearest articulation of this idea I’ve found.
-It’s free online, but the physical book is worth owning because you’ll return to it.
-Naval’s framework for distinguishing “specific knowledge” from “generic knowledge,” and why specific knowledge can’t be trained but can be monetized, is one of those ideas that rearranges your thinking permanently.
+The third category is harder to find good content on, partly because so much of what gets written about it is selling you a course.
+But the underlying idea is real and worth understanding: certain assets scale independently of your hours.
+Code, media, capital, systems.
+The Almanack of Naval Ravikant is the clearest articulation of this I’ve found.
+The physical book is worth owning because you’ll return to it.
+Naval’s framework for distinguishing “specific knowledge” from “generic knowledge” is one of those ideas that rearranges your thinking permanently.

 The 15-Minute Reset

 Algorithms overweight what you actively search for.
 You can hack this.
 Spend 15 minutes this week deliberately searching for and engaging with content about long-term compounding, tax-efficient investing, and the psychology of financial decisions.
 That’s it.
-The algorithm will start shifting your feed toward the signal and away from the noise.
+The algorithm will start shifting your feed toward signal and away from noise within a few days.

-This isn’t about becoming a monk or swearing off entertainment.
-It’s about being intentional with the 20% of your content diet that shapes how you think about money, and letting the other 80% be whatever you enjoy.
+This isn’t about becoming a hermit or swearing off entertainment.
+It’s about being intentional with the slice of your content diet that shapes how you think about money, and letting the rest be whatever you actually enjoy.

 Why This Matters More Than You Think

 The antidote isn’t more information.
 It’s better information, consumed deliberately, over a long period of time.
-The people who reach financial independence aren’t smarter than everyone else.
+The people I’ve watched reach financial independence aren’t smarter than everyone else.
 They just have less noise between their ears.

 Your feed is training you right now, whether you designed it to or not.
 You might as well design it.